 A Florida public-employee union is demanding the state drop a Cincinnati-based billing and human resource service after the state's payroll process was improperly subcontracted to a firm in India.
 There is no evidence that data has been stolen, according to a Computerworld report, but the subcontract violates Convergys Corp.'s $350 million agreement to manage the state's personnel systems.

 In a March 16 e-mail, the state's Department of Management Services notified employees who worked for the state between Jan.
 1, 2003 and June 30, 2004 that their data may be at risk.
 The investigation began after two former GDXdata Inc. employees exposed a company contract with an unidentified Indian company.
 Convergys had subcontracted Denver-based GDXdata to handle some payroll and human resource services, and that company then turned to the offshore service.

 There is no indication any employee data has been misused for fraud or identity theft, the state reported last week.
 All affected employees will be provided with credit monitoring services, but a local chapter of the American Federation of State, County and Municipal Employees says that's not enough.
 The union is calling for the state to terminate its nine-year agreement with Convergys, which it said should have done due diligence when subcontracting such sensitive work.
 GDXdata has yet to comment publicly on its role in the case.

-privacy breach leads to lawsuit against Web site
+Major Internet privacy breach leads to lawsuit against Web site

 New York Attorney General Eliot Spitzer expanded his data mining investigation to sue the owners of a Web site believed to have improperly sold up to 7 million e-mail addresses to e-mail marketers.
 The three companies that bought the lists in turn spewed out hundreds of millions of spam messages to users who'd been told by Gratis Internet their addresses would never be sold or rented.